lea-sabatier/portfolio/Streamlit/README.md

 This folder contains the code to generate an analytical report on the Brazilian company Olist using Streamlit.
 For your information, it is written in French.

 The report has been split into several tabs: context, customer service, partners, finance, recommendations and bibliography.
+The structure of the code is organized in such a way as to make it easy to interchange elements within tabs, or to add tabs and elements.

 ### Streamlit App Structure